tbsdvl/TaskDesigner/README.md

 # Task Designer
-Task Designer is a cli tool for generating task templates in markdown.
+Task Designer is a cli tool for generating Business One Stop task templates in markdown.

 ## Table of Contents
 - [Installation](#installation)